 - Parenting plan alternatives should be developed for any custody conflicts.

 The divorce lawyer should explain the secondary terms that are often not addressed in a divorce mediation if a spouse does not raise them.
 A few such terms may include:

 - Post-separation accounting to obtain reimbursement from a party who spent community funds disproportionately after separation;

 - Marital standard of living findings relative to the amount of spousal support;

 - Gavron Notice to put a party on notice of an expectation of becoming self-supporting at a point in the future;

 - Imputation of income relative to a party that is unemployed or underemployed;

 - Tax basis issues;

-- Reimbursements, charges, and credits; and
+- Reimbursements, charges, and credits; and/or

-- Life insurance as security for support.
+- Life insurance as security for spousal support or child support.